thephpleague/url/dev-master/url-information.md

 ### URL parts

-Sometimes you may want to get the RFC3986 parts of the URLs.
-To do so two additionals methods are provided:
+Sometimes you may want to get the RFC3986 parts of the URL.
+To do so, two additionals methods are provided:

 ~~~php
 use League\Url\Url;